 All three guides talk about finding guest blogging opportunities and preparing a pitch, and two of the three also talk about writing posts, tracking results, and determining goals.
 These are all things that would make sense to mention in our updated post.

-Another way to find key talking points is to run a content gap analysis.
+Another way to find key talking points is to do a content gap analysis.
 To do this, paste the URLs of a few relevant top-ranking pages into Ahrefs’ Content Gap tool.
 Leave the bottom field blank, then hit “Show keywords.”

 You should then see the keywords that one or more of these pages rank for.
 Many of these will often be different ways of searching for the same thing, but there are often subtopics amongst them too.
 For example, we see keywords like “what is guest blogging” and “does guest blogging work” above.
 These would be useful sections to include in our post.